Your Clear Message: Get Your Potential Readers Curious Now by Beth Barany

 For example, I say, “I write paranormal and fantasy young adult novels.”

-When choosing how to state your genre, think about where your readers would find your book in a brick and mortar or online bookstore.
+When choosing how to state your genre, think about where your potential readers would find your book in a brick and mortar or online bookstore.
 Ultimately, imagine about how your readers categorize what you write.
 Or ask them!

 Since some authors I work with struggle to answer this question, here is an Action Step.